Conditions of Sale

 9. Force Majeure

 9.1 The Company shall not be liable to the Buyer in any manner or be in breach of the Contract (subject to Condition 6.3) because of any failure or delay in performance of any of the Company’s obligations under the Contract arising from or attributable to a Force Majeure Event or a Brexit Event.
-“Force Majeure Event” means any acts, events, omissions, accidents or causes beyond the Company’s reasonable control (including, without limitation, any failure, omission or default on the part of any supplier or contractor of the Company); “Brexit Event” means any of the following events (a) – (c), or any discussions, proposals, negotiations or any other steps taken by the United Kingdom (UK) government or any authority or any other body or person in the UK or in any other jurisdiction, in anticipation of or related to or in preparation for or caused by Brexit: (a) a change in the Law or a new requirement to comply with any existing Law or existing Law ceasing to apply (for these purposes, Law means any legal provision a party must comply with including any law, statute, subordinate legislation, enforceable EU right, bye-law, regulation, order, mandatory guidance or code of practice, judgment of a court of law, or requirement of any regulatory body, whether in the UK or elsewhere); (b) in any jurisdiction, the loss of, a change to or the imposition of a new requirement for any licence or consent required of or by the Company to perform the Contract or to commercially exploit the Products; (c) a change to the business or economic environment in which the Company and/or its suppliers operate, including any changes or delays affecting customs, border checks and controls, storage, transportation and/ or logistics.
-In this Condition 9.1 “Brexit” means the United Kingdom ceasing to be a member state of the European Union (EU), regardless of which countries comprise the UK at such date, and the nature and extent of any change referred to in the definition of Brexit Event will be determined by reference to the Laws, requirements, environment and/or other relevant circumstances as they existed on 21 February 2019.
+“Force Majeure Event” means any acts, events, omissions, accidents or causes beyond the Company’s reasonable control (including, without limitation, any failure, omission or default on the part of any supplier or contractor of the Company); “Brexit Event” means any of the following events (a) – (d), or any discussions, proposals, negotiations or any other steps taken by the United Kingdom (UK) government or any authority or any other body or person in the UK or in any other jurisdiction, in anticipation of or related to or in preparation for or caused by Brexit: (a) a change in the Law or a new requirement to comply with any existing Law or existing Law ceasing to apply (for these purposes, “Law” means any legal provision a party must comply with including any law, statute, subordinate legislation, enforceable EU right, bye-law, regulation, order, mandatory guidance or code of practice, judgment of a court of law, or requirement of any regulatory body, whether in the UK or elsewhere); (b) in any jurisdiction, the loss of, a change to or the imposition of a new requirement for any licence or consent required of or by the Company to perform the Contract or to commercially exploit the Products; (c) a change to the business or economic environment in which the Company and/or its suppliers operate, including any changes or delays affecting customs, border checks and controls, storage, transportation and/ or logistics; or (d) in any jurisdiction, the imposition of, or a change to, a duty, tax or levy imposed on imports or exports of Products or any raw materials or components used by the Company to manufacture the Products.
+In this Condition 9.1, “Brexit” means the United Kingdom ceasing to be a member state of the European Union (EU), and the nature and extent of any change referred to in the definition of Brexit Event will be determined by reference to the Laws, requirements, environment and/or other relevant circumstances as they existed on 31 December 2019.

 11. Governing Law and Jurisdiction